-Net Non-Operating Pension and OPEB (Costs) Credits increased \$427 million due primarily to the pension lift-out settlement charge, a decrease in the expected return on plan assets, an increase in interest cost, and a decrease in the amortization of the net prior service credit.
+Net Non-Operating Pension and OPEB Costs decreased \$328 million primarily due to the pension lift-out settlement charge in August 2023.

-Interest Expense increased \$58 million due primarily to the replacement of maturing debt at the parent company at higher rates, the issuance of a PSEG Power term loan in March 2022, as well as higher rates on PSEG Power and parent company variable rate term loans in 2023.
+Interest Expense increased \$46 million due primarily to incremental debt and the replacement of maturing long-term debt at higher rates, partially offset by a reduction in term loans.

-Income Tax Expense increased \$654 million due primarily to higher pre-tax income in 2023.
+Income Tax Expense decreased \$603 million due primarily to lower pre-tax income in 2024 and the benefit from PTCs.

 See Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2022 as filed with the SEC on February 22, 2023 for information related to the year ended December 31, 2022 as compared to 2021, which information is incorporated herein by reference.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2023 as filed with the SEC on February 26, 2024 for information related to the year ended December 31, 2023 as compared to 2022, which information is incorporated herein by reference.